Best Nursing Programs in Rhode Island (2026)

 Can I complete nursing school online in Rhode Island?

 Yes.
-There are 100 online and hybrid nursing programs available to Rhode Island residents.
-Online programs deliver lectures and coursework digitally, but all nursing programs require in-person clinical hours at approved healthcare facilities.
-Many programs arrange clinical placements within Rhode Island.
+There are 94 online and hybrid nursing programs (87 fully online, 7 hybrid) available to Rhode Island residents in our directory.
+Online programs deliver lectures digitally, but all nursing programs require in-person clinical hours.
+Many arrange clinical placements within Rhode Island.

 What are the nursing license requirements in Rhode Island?